guigolab/geneidx/README.md

 This is a graphical summary, and the specific steps are outlined below.
 ![Summary of vertebrate benchmark](images/SchemaWhite.png)
 1. Get the set of proteins to be used for the protein-to-genome alignments.
-2. Get the closest Geneid parameter file to use as source of the parameters not indicated by the user.
+2. Get the closest Geneid parameter file to use, as source of the parameters is not indicated by the user.
 3. Create the protein database for DIAMOND to use it as a source.
 4. Align the provided genome against the database created using DIAMOND BLASTx flavour.
 5. Run the auto-training process: